teamdeeson/codex/docs/company-policies/sickness-absence-policy.md

 ## Introduction.

-‘Sickness absence’ is defined as an incapacity to carry out the duties and responsibilities which a member of staff is contractually obliged to do because of his or her own illness or injury.
-This policy does not apply to the need to take time off work because of the illness or injury of others, for example, dependents or agreed compassionate leave.
+‘Sickness absence’ is defined as an incapacity to carry out the duties and responsibilities which a member of staff is contractually obliged to do, because of his or her own illness or injury.
+This policy does not apply to the need to take time off work because of the illness or injury of others, for example, dependents or to agreed compassionate leave.

 ## Aim.